PeterPedro/PS-Superresolution/README.md

 # PS-Superresolution
-Merge multiple images together in Photoshop in order to enhance them
+Merge multiple images together in Photoshop in order to enhance them.

 #Instructions

-Put the SuperResolution.js file into the scripts folder for example in Windows: "C:\Program Files\Adobe\Adobe Photoshop CC 20##\Presets\Scripts"
+Put the SuperResolution.js file into the scripts folder for example in Windows: "C:\Program Files\Adobe\Adobe Photoshop CC 20##\Presets\Scripts".

 Open Photoshop and the script should be available from the "File / Scripts" menu.